Maghnie/docs/developers/mqtt-api/specification.md

     * 8884 - MQTT over TLS 1.2 \(use in standalone clients\)
     * 9001 - MQTT over websockets over TLS 1.2 \(use from within browsers\)

-Both brokers only accepts TLS 1.2 encrypted connections, i.e., all plain TCP connections are rejected.
-The brokers certificate can be viewed, e.g., by connecting to [https://mqtt2.aedifion.io](https://mqtt2.aedifion.io) or [https://mqtt-dev.aedifion.io](https://mqtt-dev.aedifion.io) from any browser.
+Both brokers only accept TLS 1.2 encrypted connections, i.e., all plain TCP connections are rejected.
+The brokers' certificates can be viewed, e.g., by connecting to [https://mqtt2.aedifion.io](https://mqtt2.aedifion.io) or [https://mqtt-dev.aedifion.io](https://mqtt-dev.aedifion.io) from any browser.

 ![Server MQTT certificate of the production MQTT broker.](../../.gitbook/assets/mqtt_certificate.png)